easewang-zz/PuzzleGameSolver/README.md

-Download and open the file in browser
+Download and open the file in browser, have fun!